verana-labs/verifiable-trust-vpr-spec/spec.md

 - Updating an Ecosystem
 - ...

-#### Validation process trust fees
+#### Onboarding process trust fees

 *This section is non-normative.*

-We've explained in the [Credential Schemas and Permissions](#credential-schemas-and-permissions) section above what is a validation process.
+We've explained in the [Credential Schemas and Permissions](#credential-schemas-and-permissions) section above what is an onboarding process.

 The table below summarizes the possible combinations of applicants and validators: